 North Carolina Wildflower of the Year

-We found out about this excellent native gardening program during a weekend visit to Chapel Hill, where we visited the North Carolina Botanical Garden on the UNC Chapel Hill campus.
+We found out about this excellent native gardening program during a 3 day weekend in Chapel Hill, where we visited the North Carolina Botanical Garden on the UNC Chapel Hill campus.

 While perusing some of the pamphlets that they were giving out, we came upon a pamphlet of the North Carolina Wildflower of the Year.
 We were even more surprised when we found free seeds inside!

 The Garden Club of North Carolina, along with the North Carolina Botanical Garden, promotes the use of native plantings in home gardens.

 Native flowers and plants are adapted to the local region.
 So they require less water and fertilizer and using less pesticides.
 It’s a win-win for everyone.

 They choose a flower based on its native characteristics – and also how viable it is to get thousands of seeds for distribution to the public.

 - Honeysuckle Tea House and Apothecary in Chapel Hill

 How to Get Free Seeds in North Carolina